connorskees/connorskees.github.io/content/blog/bf-compiler.md

 ## Writing a Brainfuck Interpreter

 Interpreters are generally easier to write than compilers.
-You don't need to know assembly or any complex compiler algorithms — you just need to know the semantics of your operation and you can implement it in whatever language you want.
+You don't need to know assembly or how to write an optimization pass — you just need to know the semantics of your operations and you can implement it in whatever language you want.
 We'll start by writing a simple BF interpreter to get a sense of BF's semantics, and also so that we have something to compare our compiler to.

 The first thing we need to do for our interpreter is initialize the data and the instruction buffers.
 This is actually not that dissimilar to how your operating system loads executable files.